fetchai/fetchd/docs/docs/governance.md

 `fetchd tx gov deposit 2 100atestfet --from validator`

+To get the proposalID, use the txhash obtained when the proposal was submitted and run the following command:

+`fetchd query tx <txhash>`

 ## Listing current proposals

 Current proposals are visible from the block explorer and using the CLI.